jguih/playnite-insights/BACKLOG.md

 - Screenshot gallery improvements:
   - Store metadata in database
   - Compare image hashes to avoid duplicates
+- Improve home page performance by caching filtered game list instead of recomputing on every render

 ## 🛠️ In Progress